Captain Abu Raed: Plot

 An older child, Murad, knows who Abu Raed really is and sets out to prove the other children wrong, repeating the phrase "People like us don't grow up to be pilots."
 With some dinars he found, Murad takes the other children on a taxi ride to the airport to show them the truth about Abu Raed.
 The children are heartbroken at seeing their idol on his hands and knees, scrubbing the floor.

 It is later shown that Murad had stolen the money from his father Abu Murad, who, drunk after a hard day selling women's clothing on the street, often abused Murad's mother, Um Murad.
 Abu Murad was exceptionally mad about the loss of money and took it out on his wife.

-Meanwhile, at the airport and on the bus home, Abu Raed gets to know Nour, a female pilot whose wealthy father poorly attempted to find her a husband.
+Meanwhile, at the airport and on the bus home, Abu Raed gets to know Nour, a female pilot whose wealthy father repeatedly attempts to find her a husband.
 During a friendly visit to his home, he tells her about his past, including a deceased wife and son, Raed.

-Abu Raed also had to deal with Tareq, one of the children whom he told stories to, whose father had him selling wafers on the street rather than going to school.
+Abu Raed also has to deal with Tareq, one of the children who he told stories to, whose father had him selling wafers on the street rather than going to school.
 Abu Raed knew he was a smart boy so he bought all of his wafers so Tareq could attend school.
-However, this was a mixed blessing as Abu Tareq would then give Tareq more wafers to sell, seeing as he was a good salesman.
+However, this was a mixed blessing as Abu Tareq would then give Tareq more wafers to sell, thinking he was a good salesman.

 Abu Raed, after being exposed as a phony, forgave Murad and gave him the pilot hat as a token of forgiveness.
-Later, Murad steals a model airplane and gets his hand burned by his father for it.
+Later, Murad steals a model airplane from a travel agency and gets his hand burned by his father for it.
 Abu Raed is there to comfort him, creating a bond between the two.
 This event convinces Abu Raed to find a way to bring Murad, his younger brother, and his mother to safety.